With so many travel insurers in the market, how do you really know who covers more than the other?

 - Insure and Go’s Gold policy at $96,61

 - And 1Cover’s comprehensive policy at $99,80

 These three products listed above will not be suitable for all trips.
 Depending on what you have planned, you should tailor the benefits to suit your needs.
 Certain benefits of the policy are likely to be more important to you than others.
-For example if you’re more concerned about covering your flights and accommodation than medical, then pick a policy that has unlimited cancellation cover. *See bottom of article for what defines ‘best value’, or click here to see for yourself.
+For example if you’re more concerned about covering your flights and accommodation than medical, then pick a policy that has unlimited cancellation cover.

 Can I trust companies I’ve never even heard of?